aniculescu/serenade-wind/_posts/2020-11-09-counting-chickens.md

 Given our limited refrigeration space, we had kept the curry at room temperature overnight.
 My initial inclination was to worry about spoilage despite having taken care to use only ingredients that were shelf-stable.
 My second thought was if each ingredient was originally shelf-stable before a heating process, then the sum of the parts ought to be shelf-stable afterwards.

 Over lunch, we talked about diving gear, free diving, spear fishing, teak decks, and the unsolicited advice from Bill to get rid of 80% of the personal items we have on the boat.
 He called them toys.
 Andrew deflected this advice with a joke.
-Still, there was a palpable tension created simply by the original owner pushing his own agenda and his tendency to not let go of being a captain on his boat.
+Still, there was a palpable tension created simply by the original owner pushing his own agenda and his tendency to not let go of being a captain on a boat that is no longer his to command.

 A lifetime of habit is hard to break.